 Easy to use, reliable, and useful, more and more restaurants are going to integrate Bluetooth sensor technology in the near future.

 Perfect for fast-casual restaurants, kiosks are the latest technology to optimize operations and increase profits.

 Here’s how: At stand-alone touch screens, customers can browse the menu, customize orders, and pay for meals.
 Upselling and cross-selling options are also present.
 With the ease of kiosk-ordering, customers tend to order more.

 In the kitchen, the BOH receives the order and on the floor, the FOH concentrates on delivering exceptional service or keeping the restaurant clean.
 If you’re worried about costly set-up expenses, the Lavu Kiosk system is designed for affordability and customization.

 Kiosks give fast-casual restaurants the opportunity to focus more on operations and the customer experience—it’s a win all-around.

 Online to-go ordering gives restaurants maximum control over the way customers order food.
 In turn, customers have total control over their order.
 It’s easy, fast, and efficient.
 Orders aren’t incorrectly recorded by the host and the customer can give clear instructions of what is wanted.

 Like the kiosk system, once the order is placed, the BOH receives the order and can start working on it.
 Many restaurants have begun integrating online ordering systems to their websites for a few reasons—seamless ordering styles, more opportunities for up-selling, order accuracy—and most especially, because customers are asking for it.

-Online ordering gives restaurants the ince making it possible for consumers to order food online, TGI Fridays reported a .
-The development has encouraged the casual-dining chain to invest more in new restaurant technology. .
-For instance, s
+Online ordering gives restaurants the chance to optimize their sales funnel.
+For instance, since making it possible for consumers to order food online, TGI Fridays reported a 30% increase in sales.
+The development has encouraged the casual-dining chain to invest more in new restaurant technology.